hiibolt/niu-metis-documentation/src/chapter_1.md

 # 1. Introduction
 Welcome!
-This book serves as an all-in-one crash course in utilizing Metis, as well as some advanced techniques.
+This book serves as an all-in-one crash course in utilizing Metis.

-This documentation is not meant to replace NIU's documentation, but rather, to make it more beginner-friendly and to save you time!

-While this book does assume a basic understanding of Linux and C++, it is not required.

-If you have not logged into Metis before, or if it's been some time since you've used Linux, NIU CRCD has [comprehensive documentation](https://www.niu.edu/crcd/current-users/getting-started/login-to-metis.shtml) on how to open a SSH connection, and a quick Linux refresher.
-If you would also like to refresh yourself on C++, w3schools has a wonderful [quick reference](https://www.w3schools.com/cpp/default.asp) available.

-Although this guide is about how to employ Docker on Metis, it does not assume you have previous experience with it, and includes a crash course on basic usage.
-The skills in that section provide tools to build even some of the most advanced applications, and also includes resources for those applications which require more.
+It aims to allow anyone from any discipline, regardless of Linux experience, to get started.
+As such, no knowledge of any language is required to follow any example, as the focus of the examples is instead to help you understand Metis.

-For your convenience, every project example in this book can be found in [the repository for this book](https://github.com/hiibolt/niu-metis-documentation/tree/main/projects)!
+On top of this, should a step confuse you, the final product of every project example in this book can also be found in this book's [repository](https://github.com/hiibolt/niu-metis-documentation/tree/main/projects).

 ## Primary Purpose
-The goal of this book is to allow researchers at NIU to hit the ground running with their research.
-Our goal is for you to focus less on getting Metis to work for you - and more on completing your work as a whole.
+The goal of this book is to allow faculty at NIU to hit the ground running with their work.

-It's possible to create applications that will work regardless of what Metis has available to you for installation.
-Furthermore, you no longer have to develop directly on Metis - you can develop and build locally on hardware you're used to.
-This will allow you to focus on writing your application - without having to worry whether it can run on Metis.

-We will do so by employing [Docker](https://www.docker.com/), an extremely powerful containerization and encapsulation tool that allows developers to define virtual machines with a level of granularity rarely found in modern computing.
-Docker allows you to select an operating system as a base, install packages and libraries, and define run behaviour.

-All of this is defined in a singular, simple, and human-readable file that can be built to be reproduced on any system - including Metis.
+We want you to focus on completing your work - not getting the hardware to work.

+This book will teach you the skills to help focus on writing your application from the ground up.

 ### Explored Use Cases
 There are five use cases covered here, with increasing levels of control over Metis: